jasper-nguyen/TradeSense/README.md

 ##### Data Processing:
 - Use `retrieveData.py` to collect data from APIs.
 - Use `sanitizeData.py` to preprocess the data.
+- Use trainModel.py to generate data models

 ##### API Endpoints:
-- Define your API endpoints (e.g., Flask or FastAPI routes) to connect to the FrontEnd.
+- Define your API endpoints in main.py (fastAPI)

 ### Contributions